Azure/azure-sdk-for-cpp/sdk/identity/azure-identity/README.md

 ### Specify a user-assigned managed identity with `ManagedIdentityCredential`

 Many Azure hosts allow the assignment of a user-assigned managed identity.
 The following examples demonstrate configuring `ManagedIdentityCredential` to authenticate a user-assigned managed identity when deployed to an Azure host.
 The sample code uses the credential to authenticate a `BlobClient` from the [Azure::Storage::Blobs][blobs_client_library] client library.
-It also demonstrates how you can specify a user-assigned managed identity either by a client ID, object ID, or a resource ID.
+It also demonstrates how you can specify a user-assigned managed identity either by a client ID, resource ID, or an object ID.

 #### Client ID